Limitless-Kode/brn-whitepaper/docs/tutorial-extras/translate-your-site copy 4.md

 **Warrior:** "Barton and Harley" - These characters are experts in balanced combat.
 They can deal sudden damage while also being effective in defense.
 They have special skills that can cause sudden high damage.
 Additionally, each character's passive skills can significantly affect the character's power balance.

-**Mage:** "Metabot and Witch" - These characters specialize in dealing instant intense damage.
+**Mage:** "Metawatt and Witch" - These characters specialize in dealing instant intense damage.
 Their defenses and health are lower, but their magic powers are greater.
 Having a mage in your team during combat can significantly increase your chances of winning.

 **Assassin:** "Ninja and Router" - These characters have balanced defense and health, but have high attack speed and power.
 They can move faster than their opponents and deal sudden high damage.
 These characters are important choices for catching and escaping enemies during combat.